A Sermon on Psalm 2 by Johnathan Arnold

 Since some churches have been successful with the small group model (a dialogue), it has caused many to question the primacy of preaching (a monologue) for the ever-connected modern audience.
 It was recently said that “in the contemporary church, small groups will increasingly become the primary way that the church goes forward, even more-so than preaching.”
 This is tragically misplaced thinking.
 We should not be intimidated by small group discipleship; however, we should be alarmed when it is pursued at the expense of preaching.

 Sermon on Galatians 3:6-9 by Johnathan Arnold

-In Galatians 3-4, Paul is exploring in-depth the most important question ever asked: “How can we be right with God?”
-Paul’s answer is simple: in one word, “faith.”
+In Galatians 3-4, Paul is exploring the critical question, “How can we be right with God?”
+His answer is simple: in one word, “faith.”
 Whoever has faith in Jesus is made right with God.

 The book of Galatians is Paul at his most passionate because false teachers convinced his beloved Galatians that we are right with God “by the law” or “by faith plus the law.”

 Assistant Editor, Content Strategist